twolfson/twolfson.com/articles/learning-to-forget.md

 // TODO: Add image that is note pad with "Remind me" on it in marker

-// TODO: Should subject be "you", "me", or "our"?

 Remembering is a practical skill.
-It's how we live our daily routines; brushing our teeth, showering, going to work.
-On the opposite site, there is forgetting which happens for most people by accident or unintentionally.
-In my daily life, I have a few techniques to help me forget things to:
+It's part of our daily routines; remembering a grocery list, remembering to ship a package, remembering to ask your friend about that recent event.

+The opposite or remembering is forgetting.
+For the purpose of our discussion, I want to consider controlled forgetting as a practical skill.
+When we forget something, it is released from our cognitive load and makes space for something new.
+For example:

-- Allow myself to think about other topics
+- Allow thinking about other topics (e.g. reflecting on past events)
-- Relieve mental stress
+- Relieve mental stress (e.g. juggling thoughts)
-- Assist with remembering longer term items that are not immediately required
+- Allow ourselves to offload a thought until we actually need it (e.g. setting a calendar reminder)

+I should state that:

+- This is all based off of personal experience with no rigid science
+- While it might sound like we are discussing unlearning, we are not.
+Unlearning means removing something entirely from your memory.
+Forgetting means it is placed into a deeper, not constantly active part of our memory

 # Remembering when falling asleep
 When falling asleep, paper note book